-Saiful Bouquet is providing structural engineering design services for the new $120M MRB1 at University of California, Riverside.
-The proposed building is anticipated to provide 87,000 assignable square feet, 143,000 gross square feet of collaborative space for wet, dry, and computational laboratories.
-The wet research laboratories will be designed as Biosafety Level 2 and core laboratory support facilities that will accommodate shared equipment to be distributed throughout the building to address specific research support requirements.
+Saiful Bouquet provided structural engineering design services for the new $126M MRB1 at University of California, Riverside.
+The Multidisciplinary Research Building opened its doors first quarter of 2019.
+The building provides 87,000 assignable square feet, 143,000 gross square feet of collaborative space for wet, dry, and computational laboratories.
+The wet research laboratories are designed as Biosafety Level 2 and core laboratory support facilities that will accommodate shared equipment to be distributed throughout the building to address specific research support requirements.
 The support facilities include a barrier vivarium that contains animal holding areas, procedure rooms, and related vivarium support spaces.
 The MRB also includes offices, collaborative space for scholarly activity, and conference rooms to accommodate faculty, professional researchers, graduate students, postdoctoral scholars, and administrative support.